nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/supported_features.rst

   * Multicast across Thread networks
   * Thread Domain unicast addressing

-* Features introduced with Thread 1.3.0:
+* Features introduced with Thread 1.3:

   * Service Registration Protocol (SRP) client
   * Transport Control Protocol (TCP)

+* Features introduced with Thread 1.4:

+  * Enhanced Internet Connectivity
+  * Enhanced Network Diagnostics
+  * Secure Commissioning at Scale with TCAT

 In the |NCS|, you can choose which version of the Thread protocol to use in your application.
-By default, the |NCS| supports Thread 1.3, which includes support for Thread 1.2.
+By default, the |NCS| supports Thread 1.4, which includes support for Thread 1.3 and Thread 1.2.
 You can enable and configure any Thread version by using :ref:`dedicated options <thread_ug_thread_specification_options>`.

 .. _thread_ug_supported_features_v12: